 Fisher-Price: What’s Happening?

 Traditional toy brands like Fisher-Price, which has been owned by Mattel since 1993, are on the decline.
-For the second quarter of 2018, Mattel reported a decline of 14 percent in worldwide gross sales for the Fisher-Price and Thomas & Friends brands, partially due to the impact of the Toys “R” Us liquidation and closure.
-Fisher-Price needs to reinvent itself like Lego did.
+For the third quarter of 2018, Mattel reported a decline of 12 percent in gross sales with their Fisher Price Brand “reflecting a negative 3 percent impact from the Toys ‘R’ Us liquidation and a negative 3 percent impact from the slowdown in our China business,” according to a Mattel financial report.

 Kraft’s iconic brand has seen competition from higher-quality, healthier mac and cheese options that have eaten away at its sales — it lost 2 percent of the total macaroni and cheese market from 2012 to 2016.
 The brand is fighting back, though, and has boosted sales by removing artificial dyes from the classic recipe.